 Antoinette believes in tax policy in which those who can afford to pay the most, actually pay.
 She thinks the tax code should be simplified and clarified and made more fair.
 She thinks some of the tax roll-backs of the prior two administrations should be reversed.
 It is important to reduce dependence on oil and gas royalties, particularly for education, because it is an unstable source of revenue.
 She also believes in appropriate stewardship of the state”s natural resources so that royalties are in line with the economic value of the resource.
 For example, Texas charges 25% royalty on the gross income, while New Mexico charges 20% on the net income (after expenses).
 She supports an increase in the alcohol excise tax to provide increased services for the prevention and treatment of alcohol misuse which is so prevalent in our state.

 Antoinette believes that health care is a basic human right and should not be tied to employment.
-She believes that the federal government should provide health care in a Medicare for All model, and until then supports state efforts to fill the gaps, including expansion of medicaid coverage.
+She believes that the federal government should provide health care in a Medicare for Allor single payer model.
+Until that happens, she supports state efforts to fill the gaps, including expansion of medicaid coverage.
 The cost of providing health care is a burden on employers that businesses in other countries such as Mexico and Canada do not have.
 Too many individuals and families are not covered by insurance and that threatens their health and drives up costs for the whole system.
 The administrative costs of private insurance are almost three times the administrative costs of Medicare.